-Tell your doctor right away if you notice unusual / sudden changes in your mood, thoughts or behavior, including signs of depression, suicidal thoughts / attempts, thoughts about hurting yourself.
+Tell your doctor immediately if you notice unusual/sudden changes in your mood, thoughts, or behavior, including signs of depression, suicidal thoughts/attempts, and thoughts about hurting yourself.

-Similarly, if you have any serious side effects, including loss of coordination, changes in vision (such as double vision), rapid / uncontrollable eye movements, tremors, easy bleeding / bruising, unusual tiredness.
+Similarly, if you have any severe side effects, including loss of coordination, changes in vision (such as double vision), rapid/uncontrollable eye movements, tremors, easy bleeding/bruising, or unusual tiredness.

 An allergic reaction to this medication is rare.
-But if it does: rash, itching, swelling of the body or face, tongue and throat, severe dizziness and difficulty breathing, stop using it.
+However, if it does: rash, itching, swelling of the body or face, tongue and throat, severe dizziness, and difficulty breathing, stop using it.

-Although not common, anaphylaxis may occur .
-Due to their structural similarities with carbamazepine, there is approximately 25-30% chance of cross-reactivity between the two medications.
+Although not common, anaphylaxis may occur.
+Due to their structural similarities with carbamazepine, there is approximately a 25-30% chance of cross-reactivity between the two medications.

 This medicine may cause dizziness or drowsiness.
-Do not drive, use machinery, or perform activities that require alertness until you are sure you can perform those activities safely.
+Do not drive, use machinery, or perform activities that require alertness until you can safely perform those activities.
 Avoid consuming alcoholic beverages when you are in treatment.

-If you are planning a pregnancy, become pregnant or think you may be pregnant, talk to your doctor immediately about the benefits and risks of using this medicine during pregnancy.
+If you are planning a pregnancy, become pregnant, or think you may be pregnant, talk to your doctor immediately about the benefits and risks of using this medicine.

 Since hormonal birth control may not work if taken with this medication.

-This medication may decrease the effectiveness of hormonal contraceptive control, such as pills, patch or ring.
+This medication may decrease the effectiveness of hormonal contraceptive control, such as pills, patches, or rings.
 This could cause pregnancy.

 Talk to your doctor or pharmacist if you must use additional reliable birth control methods while using this medication.

-It is marketed in some countries as Trileptal by Novartis laboratories and is normally available as a generic medicine.
-There is also a prolonged release formulation marketed by Supernus Pharmaceuticals as Oxtellar XR.
+It is marketed in some countries as Trileptal by Novartis laboratories and usually is available as a generic medicine.
+Supernus Pharmaceuticals, as Oxtellar XR, also markets a prolonged-release formulation.